ramanaptr/ez-recyclerview/README.md

 rvSample.setViewHolderLayout { view: View, data: SampleData -> {} }
 ```

-Start Shimmer on complete showing the data
+Start Shimmer on loading the data
 ```kotlin
 // 10 is the size view on shimmer effect, and "SampleData" for empty object from EzRecyclerView<SampleData>
 // please do take a note for "Sample Data" is extend/inheritance from "Ez BaseData" rvSample.hideShimmer(10, SampleData())
 ```

-Hide Shimmer on start showing the data (on loading)
+Hide Shimmer on complete showing the data
 ```kotlin
 rvSample.hideShimmer()
 ```